CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/04-create-custom-domain.md

    ![](media/6s10.png)

-1. Find the setting for Deployment:WebAppUrl and change it to your custom domain (without the trailing slash).
+1. Find the setting for Deployment: WebAppUrl and change it to your custom domain (without the trailing slash).
 Click on **OK**.

    ![](media/6s11.png)